jaak072/CSS-HACKATHON/README.md

 # CSS-HACKATHON

 ####link to direct view:- https://jaak072.github.io/CSS-HACKATHON/
+Note :- I have a small request to all this link is only suitable for desktop.its not clear view in mobile.
 ## this project is given by Campus{X}.
 Its based on hackathon.
 ##### in that project, Create a Web Page Using HTML &CSS and without using JS or Bootstrap.
 Now You See Below My skills In Thats:- and also visted Code Check code.thnaks:-